dajat/30-Days-To-Automation/README.md

 By the end of these 30 days, I’ll have:
 - A collection of daily coding exercises and projects.
-- Hands-on experience using JavaScript and other tools for automation.
+- Hands-on experience using JavaScript and PlayWright.
 - Improved confidence in web testing, CI/CD, and QA best practices.

 ---